wildfly-extras/wildfly-camel-examples/camel-cxf-jaxws-cdi-secure/README.md

 To run the example

+1. Set the `JBOSS_HOME` environment variable to point at the root directory of your application server installation:

+    For Linux:

+        export JBOSS_HOME=...

+    For Windows:

+        set JBOSS_HOME=...

-1. Add a new application user using the add-user utility:
+2. Add a new application user using the add-user utility:

     For Linux: